PaniniB03/mycobot_ros/README.md

 # mycobot_ros
 ***This repo is a work in progress!
 The files are individually imported from Linux, not an accurate representation of the file hierarchy.
-This will be updated when the final tracking program is finished.***
+This will be updated once the final tracking program is finished.***

 ## Overview